 If you're looking for something even more rare than the Golden Cuban Basslet, check out the Platinum color mutation - Golden Cuban Basslet White.

 This species does well in small to large tanks, but the ideal tank size is 30+ gallons.
+The purchase size is approximately 1" to 1.5" or more.
 They can be kept singly or in small groups if added at the same time.
 They're feeding on C1, PE pellet, and Hikari Mysis Shrimp.
 We recommend a varied diet of frozen meaty foods and Easy Reefs DKI pellets and Masstick.